isomerpages/nlb-mobile-guide/2020-05-18-meditation-rest-relaxation.md

 layout: post
 title:  Learning Package 8 - The quieter you become, the more you can hear.
 date:   2020-05-18
-permalink: /spotlight/wellbeing/2020-05-18-The quieter you become, the more you can hear.
+permalink: /spotlight/wellbeing/2020-05-18-The quieter you become, the more you can hear
 description: What we read feeds our soul and this list of eBooks and videos have suggestions to help you stay calm and feel at peace.
 image: /images/PL-8-Intro-image.jpg
 ---